Teaching, Learning and the Curriculum

 Lower School (Years 7 & 8) – Adele Mutton (Post Graduate Certificate for teaching pupils with Specific Learning Difficulties (Dyslexia).

-Upper School (Years 9, 10 & 11) – Sharon Forbes (BA Hons in Supporting Learning in the Classroom who is studying a Master Degree in Autism).
+Upper School (Years 9, 10 & 11) – Sharon Forbes (BA Hons in Supporting Learning in the Classroom who is studying a Masters Degree in Autism).

 Helen Drewett (Vocational co-ordinator / Alternative Provision Support)